Notts County Football Club have reached an agreement with midfielder Neal Bishop to terminate his contract with mutual consent...

 “The club are heading in a different direction and there are a number of changes this summer and it just seemed the right time.

 “I’ve had meetings with the Manager and the board and I’ve given my reasons and I’m really grateful to Jim Rodwell and the Trews who have been very understanding and helped me.

 “It’s been fantastic.
 From the rollercoaster of the first season, the cup runs, captaining the club at Juventus and leading the lads out everytime, representing the club was a massive honour.
 It’s probably my proudest moment in my life.

 “The fans have been absolutely fantastic with me.
 I’d like to wish them all the best and thank them.
-I can’t speak highly of them.”
+I can’t speak highly enough of them.”